widgetti/solara/solara/website/pages/documentation/getting_started/content/05-fundamentals/10-components.md

     MyButton()
 ```

 In this example, we create a `MyApp` function decorated with `@solara.component`.
-The function create two MyButton elements, resulting in two buttons (or two component instances).
+The function creates two MyButton elements, resulting in two buttons (or two component instances).

 ## Handling User Interactions
 Components in Solara can capture user input and respond to events, such as button clicks or form submissions.
 To handle user interactions, you'll define callback functions and connect them to your components using Solara's event handling system.